appatalks/the-powerQL/README.md

-# GraphQL Query Script
+# The-PowerQL - Interactive GraphQL Query

-This is a bash script that works with the GitHub GraphQL API.
+This is an interactive bash script that works with the GitHub GraphQL API.
+It's goal is to help you learn to interact with and understand GitHub GraphQL API's.
+Additional queires can be formulated and ran directly as JSON formatted strings.

 ## Usage